 View Full Report

-NSGC is also looking for your feedback on the recent release of the Exeter report and what changes you believe it will impact in your professional life.
+NSGC is looking for your reflections of the Exeter report and what changes you believe it will impact in your professional life.
 Please consider submitting a video to NSGC using the tool to the right that answers any of the following questions:

 - What impacted you most as you read the Exeter Report?

 - Are there changes you feel you may make because of the report?

 - Why is this initiative important for NSGC and our profession?

 - What does justice, equity, diversity and inclusion mean to you?

 Share Your Photo